 They are not difficult to install.
 A caulking gun and a sealant is all that’s needed.
 The nylon guard is very discrete and won’t be visible from the ground.

 And now, for the bad part.
-Unlike the foam gutter guard, the nylon one doesn’t get clogged so easily because it is thinner.
+Unlike the foam gutter guard, the nylon one doesn’t get clogged and blocked so easily because it is thinner.
 But precisely that makes it especially prone to damages.
 And although every manufacturer would boast of using only high-quality materials, nylon can only withstand so much water.
 Sooner or later it will shrink.

 There are a few more gutter protecting accessories that can be counted as guards.
 One such are the downpipe filter guards.
 They are round sheets of metal that are placed on top of your downpipes.
 Needless to say, they do nothing for your horizontal guttering.